-San Francisco doesn’t lack natural beauty; with gorgeous views, beaches, and hikes, it is a great place to enjoy the outdoors, with one caveat – there’s never any snow.
+San Francisco doesn’t lack natural beauty.
+With gorgeous views, beaches, and hikes, it is a great place to enjoy the outdoors, with one caveat — there’s never any snow.
 Lucky for us, California is home to dozens of different climates, and snowy mountains are just a drive away.
-Here are 12 places to go and enjoy a snow day near the Bay Area.
+Here are some essential places to go and enjoy a snow day near the Bay Area this winter.
+Just remember to check the weather and snow conditions before hitting the road.

 1. Pinecrest